About this artist

 Way back in time

 My mother started me on the piano at a very early age.
 My mother, sister and brother also played.
 My dad played bagpipes all of his life right up until his passing in 2008.
-I studied with local teachers Barbara Good and Donna Gobin.
+I studied with a prominent local teacher Donna Gobin.
 Donna paid particular attention to detail and practicing techniques.
 She was the "Simon Cowell" of classical music.
 If you did something poorly, she let you know it!
 If you did something well, you were given praise.
-I know we don't want to discourage new artists but part of me still agrees with that philosophy.
+Donna’s teaching philosophy motivated me to strive for excellence.

-After university, I joined a band called City Limits with the Rodenburg brothers (Real Shiny Records).
+After university, I joined a band called City Limits with my childhood friends, the Rodenburg brothers.
 I met Gary Barratt through David Rodenburg.
 Gary and I formed "Doctor Drums and the Ragtime Kidd" and have played on and off since then.

 When I first became interested in ragtime, I studied under Toronto artists Bob Fenton and John Arpin.
 Other ragtime performers I really like are William Bolcom, Roger Shields and James Levine.
-For Boogie I like Albert Ammons, Pete Johnson, Meade Lux Lewis, Errol Garner, Dr. John and my current favourite is Michael Kaeshammer.
-This guy is great!
+For Boogie I like Albert Ammons, Pete Johnson, Meade Lux Lewis, Errol Garner, Dr. John and Michael Kaeshammer.

-I hope this album will introduce a once popular style of music that you may be unfamiliar with.
-Tell your friends, maybe this music will have a renaissance!
+I hope this album will re-introduce a once popular style of music.
+If you like it, please tell your friends, maybe this music will have a renaissance!